 Getting Help for Vicodin Withdrawal

 It’s never a good idea to stop using any drug “cold turkey.”
 It is a good idea to consult with a doctor after making the decision to stop using.
-It would be an even better idea to check directly into a top detox center like Serenity House Detox.
-We provide detox services in Fort Lauderdale and West Palm Beach, Florida.
+It would be an even better idea to check directly into a top detox center like Serenity House Detox & Recovery.
+We provide detox services in Fort Lauderdale and Jupiter, Florida.

 In spite of some claims, opiate withdrawal is dangerous.
 From the above list of symptoms, the potential dangers should be clear.
 Most of those withdrawal symptoms are manageable in a Vicodin addiction treatment program.
 That’s really the only option if someone wants to get through withdrawal with a minimum of discomfort toward good recovery.